dyne/Zenroom/docs/pages/zencode-cookbook-when.md

 ***Find dictionary in list***: browse the list of see if a dictionary name matches or not a certain string.

-***Create a dictionary***: create a dictionary on the fly, using values computed in the script and insert elements into it
+***Create a dictionary***: create a dictionary on the fly, using values computed in the script and insert elements into it.

+***Copy a dictionary***: copy a dictionary that is nested into another dictionary, at the root level of the data, to manipulate it more easily.

 In the script we'll use as example we'll load a complex dataset, containing dictionaries that mimic records of transactions.
 Not that the dictionaries do not always have the same exact structure: